agiledev-students-fall2023/4-final-project-secondhand-goods-trading-platform/README.md

 Live Version: [http://167.172.230.126/](http://167.172.230.126/)

+## Extra Credit

+- Docker container for backend and frontend
+- Continuous integration with GitHub Actions
+- Continuous deployment with GitHub Actions

 ## Links to any additional Markdown documents or web pages that may be relevant reading about the project

 [Link to our UX Design Prototype](UX-DESIGN.md)